spacetelescope/jwst/docs/jwst/background_subtraction/description.rst

 The default is to use all source catalog entries that result in a spectrum falling within the WFSS image.

+The step argument ``wfss_mask`` can be used to provide a custom user mask that overrides the source-catalog-derived mask.
+The argument should point to a FITS or ASDF file containing a 2D boolean array in its ``mask`` attribute.

 SOSS Mode
 ---------
 In a similar manner to WFSS modes, the NIRISS SOSS mode uses a set of reference